What Is Playing Out?

 A growing grassroots movement

-Thousands of people all over the UK are now actively involved in making their streets, neighbourhoods and cities more play and child-friendly – using the playing out model and in many other creative and imaginative ways.
+Thousands of people all over the UK are now actively involved in making their streets, neighbourhoods and cities more play and child-friendly – using the playing out model and many other creative and imaginative ways.
 Through our Facebook group and direct contact with street organisers and activators, we aim to support, learn from and help grow this inspiring community of individuals into a lasting force for change.
+Playing Out CIC – a community interest company and national non-profit organisation – was set up in Bristol in 2011 by the co-founders of the project to do this job.
+We also develop new ideas and ignite discussion around children, play and public space.
+We are increasingly defending and calling for children’s right to play.

 Playing Out in the future

 To come full-circle, ultimately, our aim is for playing out to be a normal everyday activity for all children, wherever they live, rather than an organised, supervised event.
-This is going to take a major shift in wider public attitudes, behaviour – maybe even in the way we plan and design our streets and cities.
+This is going to take a major shift in wider public attitudes, behaviour – as well as in government policy and maybe even the way we plan and design our streets and cities.
 We hope that what we are doing is a catalyst for change or at least, as part of a wider movement for children’s freedom to play, a nudge in the right direction.
 Do you want to help us change things?